Recognition and enforcement of foreign judgments and sources of law

-In order to discover under which conditions foreign judgments may be recognised and enforced in the Netherlands, there are several sources of law that must be taken into account at different priorities.
-There are sources of law at EU (or supranational) level, sources of law of the Hague Conference on Private International Law, multilateral treaties, bilateral treaties and sources of national law..
+With regard to the question under which conditions foreign judgments can be recognised and enforced in the Netherlands, different sources of law apply with different ranking.
+E.g. sources of law at EU (or supranational) level, sources of the Hague Conference on Private International Law, multilateral treaties, bilateral treaties and sources of national law can apply.

-At EU level, there are a number of important instruments on the recognition and enforcement of judgments:
+At EU level, there are a number of important instruments regarding the recognition and enforcement of judgments;

 - International civil and commercial matters: Brussels Ibis Regulation (EEX Regulation);

-- International divorce and parental responsibility: Brussels IIa Regulation;
+- International divorce and parental responsibility: Brussels IIa (or IIbis) and Brussels IIb (or IIter) Regulation;

 - International child support and spousal support: Maintenance Regulation;